mvscorg/bugmark-slides/src/Sept21.md

 ## A New Approach

-Unlike __bug bounty systems__ : tradable contracts that reach a market price
+Unlike __bug bounty systems__ : tradable contracts at market price

-Unlike __kickstarter campaigns__ : fine-grained contracts attached to
+Unlike __kickstarter campaigns__ : fine-grained contracts attached to GitHub issues
-individual GitHub issues

-Unlike __social signals__ (like public compaints) : a positive outlet for express priorities and support developers
+Unlike __social signals__ : a positive outlet for priorities and develoer support

----

-## Two Types of Futures Contracts

-__Reward Contracts__ for fixes

-__Forecast Contract__ for information

----

-## Example: Documentation Fixes

-Workflow and Diagram TBD

----

-## Example: PKI Vulnerability

-Workflow and Diagram TBD

 ---

 ## The BugMark Ecosystem